-This section offers readers an overview and analysis of the fiscal year 2018 financial activities of the Moscow Urban Renewal Agency (hereafter "the Agency") of the City of Moscow, Idaho.
+This section offers readers an overview and analysis of the fiscal year 2020 financial activities of the Moscow Urban Renewal Agency (hereafter "the Agency") of the City of Moscow, Idaho.
 It should be read in conjunction with the Agency's audited financial statements, which follow this section.

-2019 FINANCIAL HIGHLIGHTS
+2020 FINANCIAL HIGHLIGHTS

-- The Agency's total net position was \$1,496,053. - The Agency's liabilities at September 30, 2019 were \$409,535. - The Agency's total year-end fund balances were \$1,204,670. - The property tax revenue generated from within the Legacy Crossing District, was \$443,686, an increase of over 94% resulting from the completion and assessment of a number of recent projects in the District that added over \$8.4 Million in assessed valuation growth.
+- The Agency's total net position was \$1,957,123. - The Agency's liabilities at September 30, 2020, were \$416,764. - The Agency's total year-end fund balance was \$1,631,240. - The property tax revenue generated from within the Legacy Crossing District, was \$747,652, an increase of 68.5 percent resulting from the completion and assessment of a number of recent projects in the district that added over \$8.4 Million in assessed valuation growth.
 Property tax increment revenues are calculated on the change in property valuations as assessed by the Latah County Assessor.